-I have good and I have found accessing documentation for this proposed plan very difficult.
-I am unwell with in person and the documents are difficult for me to read online.
-I also struggle putting anything in writing when trying to make my objections to this proposed plan.
-As such, I find this entire "consultation" to have been discriminatory.
-I'd like the council to evidence that fact they they have done everything practically possible to get local residents like me informed, engaged and able to contribute before this plan goes any further.
+I find this entire "consultation" to have been discriminatory.
+I'd like the council to evidence that fact that they have done everything practically possible to get local residents like us informed, engaged and able to contribute before this plan goes any further.
 I thank the hard work of other local residents who've gone over and beyond to explain things to us in a way we can understand as best they can.
 Something our local council should have done, but has not.

-May I also ask why the exit onto Hart Road at the proposed North of the site was only revealed to the local community on the 6th January 2023.
-This late disclosure is disingenuous.
+May I also ask why the exit onto Hart Road at the proposed North of the site was only revealed to the local community on the 6th January 2023?
 This fact, and the impact this will have displacing traffic through Cold Ash, Bucklebury & Chapel Road (rural roads) would have encouraged more local residents to get involved.... had they known.